 Contact An Experienced Arizona Attorney

 If you do not have U.S. citizenship and have been charged with a crime, it is important to work with an attorney that understands immigration laws and the potential consequences a criminal conviction could have on your life and immigration status.
-The attorneys at the Law Offices of Shawn B. Hamp are well versed in the consequences that may arise from federal immigration laws as a result of a criminal conviction.
+The attorneys at the The Hamp Law Offices are well versed in the consequences that may arise from federal immigration laws as a result of a criminal conviction.
 Our attorneys have years of experience defending those who have been accused of committing a crime and will fight for your rights.
 Contact the office today at 1-866-490-HAMP for a free case consultation.